Danzig crisis: Hitler's 22 August speech to generals

 On 22 August 1939, Hitler in a secret speech at Berchtesgaden to his generals, stated: "It was clear to me that a conflict with Poland had to come sooner or later.
 I had already made the decision in the spring, but I thought I would turn against the West in a few years, and only afterwards against the East.
 But the sequence could not be fixed.
 One cannot close one's eyes before a threatening situation.
 I wanted to establish an acceptable relationship with Poland to fight first against the West.
 But this plan, which was agreeable to me, could not be executed since the essential points had changed.
 It became clear to me that Poland would attack us in case of conflict with the West".
 Weinberg wrote that the extremely anti-Polish Wehrmacht generals were very keen on a war against Poland, but less so on Hitler's plans for another war with Great Britain, which led him to argue that the speech was a "reasonably accurate reflection" of Hitler's thinking.
 In his speech, Hitler gave as his major issues with Poland the unwillingness to renounce the Franco-Polish alliance and sign the Anti-Comintern pact, which Hitler described as the basis for "an acceptable relationship".
 In his speech to the Wehrmacht generals, Hitler declared his contempt for "weak values" such as compassion and kindness as he stated once the war begins that his officers should "close your hearts to pity.
 Act brutally".
 Later the same night, Hitler was at the Berghof when he received the news of the Molotov-Ribbentrop pact.
 That night, the sky above the Berghof was lit up by the aurora borealis, which took on a bright red hue.
-Albert Speer who was present at the Berghof that night remembered: "Northern lights of unusual intensity threw red light on the legend-haunted Untersberg across the valley while the sky above simmered in all the colors of the rainbow.
+Albert Speer who was present at the Berghof that night remembered: "Northern lights of unusual intensity threw red light on the legend-haunted Untersberg across the valley while the sky above shimmered in all the colors of the rainbow.
 The last act of Götterdämmerung could not have been more effectively staged.
 The same red light bathed our faces and hands".
 Hitler stood on the terrace of the Berghof as he looked at the red sky and commented: "Looks like a great deal of blood.
 This time, we won't bring it off without violence".